exploiitm/blog/content/writeups/Guild_Selection_CTF/Befunge.md

 		https://www.101computing.net/frequency-analysis/

 and start guessing and checking.
-You just want the text to resemble plaintext english, so, make use of all the grammer that you know!
+You just want the text to resemble plaintext english, so, make use of all the grammar that you know!
 (Note that frequency analysis actually means something different, its based off of the idea that some letter are more frequent than other letters and therefore in cases when a text is encrypted while preserving the frequencies, we can determine the original letters using just that).

 I like to do it this way, cause it seems more fun, but you might want to write a program for this (if the text is too big, then sure a python script is necessary).